u8sand/Baka-MPlayer/README.md

 ## Overview

 Baka MPlayer is a free and open source, cross-platform, **libmpv** based multimedia player.
-Its simple design reflects the idea for an uncluttered, simple, and enjoyable environment for watching anime.
+Its simple design reflects the idea for an uncluttered, simple, and enjoyable environment for watching tv shows.

 ## Installation